nodejs/node/doc/guides/primordials.md

 ### (Async) Generator functions

-Generators and async generators returned by generator functions and async generator functions are relying on user-mutable functions; their use in core should be avoided. avoided.
+Generators and async generators returned by generator functions and async generator functions are relying on user-mutable methods; their use in core should be avoided.

 <details>